Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Convex Hulls

 In this section we give a polynomial-time algorithm to construct a linear program to find the convex hull of a finite point set $P$ in a 2D CAT(0) complex $\cal K$ with a single vertex $O$.

-Our algorithm implies that the convex hull is closed in this case.
+Recall the skeletons, $S_i$, from Section~\ref{sec:CH-alg}, which give an iterative way of computing the extreme points of the convex hull along each edge of the complex.
+As $i$ increases, the extreme points expand outwards.
+The idea of our linear program is to have two variables for each edge $e$ that represent the two extreme points of $S_i$ on $e$.
+The linear constraints will express the closure-under-shortest-paths property that was used to construct $S_{i+1}$ from $S_i$.
+Thus feasible solutions to the linear program will represent limit points $S$ of the $S_i$'s.
+From these points, we can compute $\CH(P)$, as justified by Corollary~\ref{cor:CH-characterization}.
+Furthermore, the computation of $\CH(P)$ from the set $S$ is efficient since it simply involves computing the Euclidean convex hull inside each cell $C$, and Euclidean (planar) convex hulls can be computed in polynomial time~\cite{ChanCH}.
+We now fill in the details of this plan.

-Suppose first that the origin $O$ is inside the convex hull.
-The case where the origin is not inside the convex hull will be dealt with later.
-To find the convex hull it suffices to describe the intersection of the convex hull with each cell of the complex.
+\remove{ To find the convex hull it suffices to describe the intersection of the convex hull with each cell of the complex.
 Consider a cell $C$ bounded by rays $e$ and $f$ incident to $O$.
 The part of the convex hull inside $C$ is a convex polygon determined by its vertices which consist of: point $O$; \changed{possibly some or all of} the points of $P$ inside $C$; and two points $x_e$ and $x_f$ on edges $e$ and $f$, respectively, that are on the boundary of the convex hull.
-Note that we do not make any assumption about whether $x_e$ and $x_f$ are in the convex hull, because we are not making any assumption about whether the convex hull is open or closed. \Anna{If we knew the points $x_e$ and $x_f$, then we could easily compute the part of the convex hull inside $C$, since it is simply the Euclidean convex hull of $x_e$, $x_f$, $O$, and the points of $P$ inside $C$.}
+Note that we do not make any assumption about whether $x_e$ and $x_f$ are in the convex hull, because we are not making any assumption about whether the convex hull is open or closed.
+If we knew the points $x_e$ and $x_f$, then we could easily compute the part of the convex hull inside $C$, since it is simply the Euclidean convex hull of $x_e$, $x_f$, $O$, and the points of $P$ inside $C$. }